Which is Better Node.js ORM Libraries?

 How to Choose: mongoose vs typeorm vs sequelize vs knex vs bookshelf

-• mongoose: Choose Mongoose if you are working with MongoDB and need a schema-based solution for data modeling.
-Mongoose provides a rich set of features for defining schemas, validating data, and interacting with MongoDB.
+• mongoose: Choose Mongoose if you are working with MongoDB and need a robust schema-based solution for modeling your data.
+Mongoose provides built-in validation, middleware, and a rich set of features tailored for MongoDB, making it ideal for applications that leverage NoSQL databases.

-• typeorm: Choose TypeORM if you prefer a TypeScript-friendly ORM that supports both SQL and NoSQL databases.
-TypeORM provides decorators for defining entities, relationships, and queries in a type-safe manner.
+• typeorm: Choose TypeORM if you prefer a TypeScript-first ORM that supports both SQL and NoSQL databases.
+TypeORM offers decorators and an active record pattern, making it a good choice for TypeScript developers who want to leverage type safety and modern JavaScript features.

-• bookshelf: Choose Bookshelf if you prefer a simple and lightweight ORM that focuses on data modeling and relationships.
-It is built on top of Knex.js and provides a fluent API for defining models, associations, and queries.
+• bookshelf: Choose Bookshelf if you prefer a simple and lightweight ORM that is built on top of Knex.js.
+It is great for projects that require a straightforward, promise-based interface for working with relational databases and supports a variety of database engines.

 README for mongoose